crodjer/sysit/README.md

 [latest release](https://github.com/crodjer/sysit/releases/latest).

 ## Reasoning
-When working headlessly with tmux or even when working on a desktop, being able to quickly see basic system informatino can be useful.
-There's `btm` (also based on `sysinfo`, `heim`), but you have to actively switch to them.

-For instance, when overclocking the RPi, it makes sense to monitor the CPU frequency and temperature.
-Inspired by [cpu-temp-speed](https://gitlab.manjaro.org/manjaro-arm/packages/community/cpu-temp-speed) on Manjaro, which has been quite useful in tuning the overclock and colling system configuration.
+The ability to quickly see basic system information without needing a context switch can be useful. `sysit` is easy to incorporate in the various status bars - such as that of `tmux`, `i3`/`sway` etc.

+## Understanding the output
+M: Memory Usage
+C: CPU Usage and Frequency
+T: Temperature for the hottest sensor.
+P: Network Ping

 # Usage